harvardnlp/sent-conv-torch/README.md

 ### Output

-When training is complete, the code outputs a file with name -savefile, with default `TIMESTAMP_results.t7`.
+The code outputs a checkpoint `.t7` file for every fold with name -savefile.
+The default name is `TIMESTAMP_results`.

 The following are saved as a table:
   * `dev_scores` with dev scores,
   * `test scores` with test scores,
   * `opt` with model parameters,
-  * `model` with best model (as determined by cross-validation)
+  * `model` with best model (as determined by dev score),
   * `embeddings` with the updated word embeddings

 ### Parameters